Nikon D5500 vs Olympus PEN-F

 It is notable that the D5500 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600, while the PEN-F does not have a direct successor.
+Both the D5500 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5500 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.